 Suddenly I realized this must be a “Diva” thing.

-Then Handy Man Hubby, who already have labeled me as an overindulgent goat owner, came up with a simple yet effective plan.
+Then Hubby, who already has labeled me as an overindulgent goat owner, came up with a simple yet effective plan.
 He suggested we build a platform out of scrap pieces of pallet wood that we just happen to have lying all around our homestead.

 I was immediately on board since I love to make something out of nothing!